SMSD75/TimeT_clean/README.md

    ```

+## Dataset Files

+The `train.txt` and `val.txt` files contain lists of video identifiers for the training and validation sets respectively.
+These files are used to split the dataset into training and validation subsets.

 ## Logging and Visualization

 The code uses Weights & Biases (wandb) for logging and visualization.
 Ensure you're logged in to your wandb account.